ministryofjustice/hmpps-probation-integration-services/README.md

 Docker or remote dependencies.

 To set up your development environment,
-1. Open the project in [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+1. Open the project in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+Select "Import project from external model", then "Gradle".
 2. To run tests for a service, right-click the `src/test` folder in the project view and select "Run tests".
 See [Test](#test).
 3. To start the service, use the pre-defined run configuration in `.idea/runConfigurations` (See [Run](#run)).